 Defence education and training is also a key objective of NATO-Georgia cooperation.
-NATO is leading a tailored programme for Georgia - the Defence Education Enhancement Programme (DEEP) - with the support of the Partnership for Peace Consortium of Defence Academies and Security Studies Institutes, which are formed by the Partnerships Training and Education Centres and Allied defence institutions.

-The Defence Education Enhancement Programme focuses primarily on the development of the National Defence Academy of Georgia.
-Georgia has a mountain training site, which is accredited as a Partnership Training and Education Centre and offers courses and training to Allies and other partner countries.
+NATO is leading a tailored programme for Georgia - the Defence Education Enhancement Programme (DEEP).
+DEEP focuses primarily on the development of the National Defence Academy of Georgia.
+Georgia has a mountain training site, which offers courses and training to Allies and other partner countries.